 No. 10 – Shellfish

 Surprise!
 This immune-boosting food is neither a fruit nor a vegetable.
 Nevertheless, shellfish, particularly oysters, contain unique minerals that promote immune system function.
 Shellfish contain minerals such as selenium and zinc which boost white blood cell activity, thereby activating cytokines.
 Cytokines are cell signaling molecules.
-They communicate from cell to cell triggering immune responses that stimulate cells towards fighting inflammation and infection.
+They communicate from cell to cell triggering immune responses that stimulate cells toward fighting inflammation and infection.

 Related Articles You May Like: